AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ### Step 2: Add Properties to our ViewModel

-Our `Name`-property has now less boilerplate code in the setter, as we can use ReactiveUI's `RaiseAndSetIfChanged` method:
+Our `Name`-property now has less boilerplate code in the setter, as we can use ReactiveUI's `RaiseAndSetIfChanged` method.
+Add the code below to the `ReactiveViewModel` class in `ReactiveViewModel.cs`

 ```cs
 private string? _Name; // This is our backing field for Name